b14glabs/b14g-btc-dualstaking-tool/README.md

 # Readme

-This repository contains TypeScript/JavaScript samples to compose the `create` order in b14g Marketplace and `redeem` transactions on Bitcoin network.
+This repository contains TypeScript/JavaScript samples to compose the `create` order (Merge Order and Fair-Share Order) in b14g Marketplace and `redeem` transactions on Bitcoin network.
 The targeted readers should have knowledge on Bitcoin transaction formats and are familiar with TS/JS programming languages.

 Quick link to technical design (draft version): https://famous-exoplanet-701.notion.site/BTC-Staking-Transaction-Design-v2-bfa311f7f19e45688a944fb9c1e32c59.